TikTok Fashion Creators Are The New Critics — Here Are The Best To Follow

 @cherryemojixo What if Africa was the birth place of couture? #thebemagugu ♬ original sound - alyssa mosley

-Mosley is a multi-faceted fashion commentator whose content spans three-minute dives on the democratization of fashion, short videos highlighting Black-owned brands, celebrity style, and underrated items to buy.
+Mosley is a multi-faceted fashion commentator whose content spans three-minute dives on the democratisation of fashion, short videos highlighting Black-owned brands, celebrity style and underrated items to buy.
 Her unfiltered analysis makes her a must-follow creator on TikTok, often providing refreshing content that veers aways from what most of #fashiontok is discussing.

 @priscillastyles Quiero vernos más presentes💜 las amo #fashionindustry #fashionweek #gucci ♬ Love You So - The King Khan & BBQ Show